vuejs/v2.vuejs.org/src/v2/guide/security.md

 let's assume that `sanitizedUrl` has been sanitized, so that it's definitely a real URL and not JavaScript.
 With the `userProvidedStyles`, malicious users could still provide CSS to "click jack", e.g. styling the link into a transparent box over the "Log in" button.
 Then if `https://user-controlled-website.com/` is built to resemble the login page of your application, they might have just captured a user's real login information.

 You may be able to imagine how allowing user-provided content for a `<style>` element would create an even greater vulnerability, giving that user full control over how to style the entire page.
-That's why prevents rendering of style tags inside templates, such as:
+That's why Vue prevents rendering of style tags inside templates, such as:

 ```html
 <style>{{ userProvidedStyles }}</style>